shivlal-sharma/ShadiKarwao.com/README.md

 - **Wishlist Page**: Users can save their favorite locations for future reference and view details on the location page.
 - **Login, Register, and Forget Password Pages**: Secure authentication for users.
 - **Location Booking**: Users can select a wedding location, proceed to payment, and confirm their booking.
-- **Payment Gateway**: Users can make secure payments for location bookings.
+- **Payment Page**: Users can make secure payments for location bookings.
 - **Payment Done Page**: Displays booking details after successful payment.
 - **Invoice Generation**: Users can generate a PDF invoice containing transaction details, the booked location, and transaction ID.
+- **Login**: Secure user login to access the platform.
+- **Register**: Users can create a new account and receive an email for verification.
+- **Forgot Password**: Users can reset their password by receiving a reset link via email.

 ### Admin Dashboard